 At that point, he didn’t care about the possible consequences because it weighed heavily on his heart and conscious.

 “I figured if I got in trouble with work with me to make sure people are safe,” Corino said.

 Fortunately for Corino, his assertiveness dictated his future.
-His strong will defined his own work environment before his depature whereas others, specifically the female aides could not afford this privilege, who remained largely silent partly out of fear and the possibility of reprisal for speaking out – except for when crying out in tears.
+His strong will defined his own work environment before his departure whereas others, specifically the female aides could not afford that privilege, who remained largely silent, partly out of fear and the possibility of receiving reprisal for speaking out – except for when crying out in tears.

 “But I was able to do it only because they had no choice.
 A lot of the girls that worked upstairs, they didn’t have that ability to be able to do so… I’m telling you, it’s very heartbreaking when I went out on a Saturday morning at nine, because my first transport was that time, and there’s girls crying in the hall.
 They don’t have what they need to wear, and they know they got to work with patients that are positive.
-That’s not right.
-Not right,” he added.
+That’s not right, not right,” he admitted.